alamedyang/natlang-parser/docs-sources/top.md

 ```

 The above is what the MGS Natlang syntax parser will actually parse.
 Syntax errors (if any) will be caught at that point and not before; the macro literally doesn't care what the underlying syntax is.

+#### Limitations

+`const!` registers and replaces tokens; it does not find-and-replace arbitrary strings.
+For this reason, you will not be able to use consts inside a [quoted string](#quoted-string), since a quoted string *in its entirety* counts as a single token.

 ## Action dictionary